What Does a VPN Actually Hide, and Who From?

 - DNS Spoofing: On unsecured public WiFi networks, it is relatively easy for attackers to hijack your DNS requests.
 They can then re-route your connection to a website under their control, without you knowing.

-A VPN can protect you from DNS spoofing attacks by encrypting your requests and resolving them on the VPN provider’s own DNS server.
+A good VPN for public WiFi can protect you from these DNS spoofing attacks by encrypting your requests and resolving them on the VPN provider’s own DNS server.
 This stops the attacker from seeing your DNS request, let alone spoofing it. - Session Hijacking: Hackers might also steal the ‘session cookies’ that appear temporarily whilst you’re connected to a website’s server.
 These are small text files stored in your browser that authenticate and facilitate an individual session on that website.

 On unsecured WiFi networks, attackers can use packet sniffing or fake hotspots to steal these cookies and take over your session.
 If you were online banking, then they could even make bank transfers from your account.